To the mom, who is also a Nurse: You are incredible.

 Being a nurse is hard work.
 Being a Mom is hard work.
-Add the two together and you have one incredibly hard-working, bad ass, multitasking superhero with skills that can actually save lives.
-Its a pretty awesome combination.
+Add the two together, and you have one incredibly hard-working, badass, multitasking superhero with skills that can save lives.
+It’s a pretty awesome combination.

-When I first graduated from college with my journalism degree (many years before I went back for my BSN) I entered the field of medical equipment sales.
+When I first graduated from college with my journalism degree (many years before I went back for my BSN), I entered the field of medical equipment sales.
 I spent my time selling medical devices to surgeons in operating rooms up and down the west coast.
-I probably worked with hundreds of nurses during that time, and from and outsiders perspective, I thought the nurse’s job was easy.
+I probably worked with hundreds of nurses during that time, and from an outsider’s perspective, I thought the nurse’s job was easy.

 Then I went to nursing school.
 And it pretty much kicked my butt from start to finish.
-In fact, I can honestly, say it was the hardest thing I have ever done in my life.
+I can honestly say it was the hardest thing I have ever done in my life.

-There is a nurses code of ethics that require we protect our patients and give them the best care we possibly can.
-When Nurse Moms leave after a long, often grueling 12 hour shift, their job doesn’t stop.
+There is a nurse’s code of ethics that requires we protect our patients and give them the best care we possibly can.
+When Nurse Moms leave after a long, often grueling 12-hour shift, their job doesn’t stop.
 In actuality, they just go home to their other full-time job: motherhood.

 Nurse Moms learn not to react to these toddler meltdowns because it only makes things worse, just like it does with an irrational patient.
 Unfortunately, I can’t call a security guard to help me with my toddler like I can with a combative patient (although it would be nice!).

 Nurses deal with a lot of poo.
-Sometimes patients are incontinent, or they have diarrhea, or they just need a help.
-As a Nurse, its absolutely no big deal to clean and change adult diapers.
-Its primary care and it is important.
+Sometimes patients are incontinent, or they have diarrhea, or they just need help.
+As a Nurse, it’s absolutely no big deal to clean and change adult diapers.
+Its primary care, and it is essential.

 After work, the Nurse Mom with little ones continues to deal with poo.
-Therefore, poo pretty much exists in every aspect of their life, both at home and work.
-For that reason I think the Nurse Mom deserves some acknowledgement.
+Therefore, poo pretty much exists in every aspect of their life, both at home and at work.
+For that reason, I think the Nurse Mom deserves some acknowledgment.

-Moms who are also nurses are usually more concerned about the things that might actually kill someone.
+Moms who are also nurses are usually more concerned about the things that might kill someone.

-Sure, a broken arm would suck and NO mom actually wants to see their child in pain.
-But a broken bone wont kill you.
+Sure, a broken arm would suck, and NO mom wants to see their child in pain.
+But a broken bone won’t kill you.
 Like, for example, falling out a window in a home that is not childproofed.

-Nurse Moms make sure there homes are safe for their kids but don’t helicopter parent them from ever injuring themselves.
-Kids grow and learn a lot through play and they are going to get hurt once in a while.
+Nurse Moms make sure their homes are safe for their kids, but don’t helicopter parent them from ever injuring themselves.
+Kids grow and learn a lot through play, and they are going to get hurt once in a while.
 Minor injuries are a part of childhood.

-During my ER nurse training program I got an opportunity to work on our pediatric unit.
+During my ER nurse training program, I got an opportunity to work in our pediatric unit.
 I assure you pediatric nurses I worked with are nothing short of amazing!